 - 1. Vegetative buffers shall be located between all disturbed areas of a development and streams, ponds, vernal pools and high value wetlands. - 2.
-Vegetative buffers shall retain existing vegetation or be planted with trees native to the locale, having a height of at least four (4) feet and be capable of growing at least twenty (20) feet in height.
-For natural buffers, or for planted buffers at twenty (20) years after planting, the canopy of the growth shall have no openings greater than two hundred fifty (250) square feet.
-Trees shall be added where natural growth does not provide or sufficient canopy. - 3.
+Vegetative buffers shall retain existing vegetation or be planted with trees native to the locale, having a height of at least 4 feet and be capable of growing at least 20 feet in height.
+For natural buffers, or for planted buffers at 20 years after planting, the canopy of the growth shall have no openings greater then 250 square feet.
+Trees shall be added where natural growth does not provide for sufficient canopy. - 3.
 The buffer width shall be related to the slope of the land as presented in the following table.

-1 A fresh water wetland means fresh water swamps, marshes, bogs and similar areas that are: inundated or saturated by surface or groundwater at a frequency and for a duration sufficient to support, and under normal circumstances do support, a prevalence of wetland vegetation typically adapted for life in saturated soils; and not considered part of great pond, coastal wetland, river, stream or brook.
+&lt;sup>1 A fresh water wetland means fresh water swamps, marshes, bogs and similar areas that are: inundated or saturated by surface or groundwater at a frequency and for a duration sufficient to support, and under normal circumstances do support, a prevalence of wetland vegetation typically adapted for life in saturated soils; and not considered part of great pond, coastal wetland, river, stream or brook.
 (Title 38 M.R.S.
 Section 480-B).

 Vegetative Buffer Requirements

 Average Slope of the Land Between Width of Strip Between

 Disturbed Area and Disturbed Area and

 Normal High Water Mark (Percent) Normal High Water Mark (Feet)

 0-10% 50

 11-20% 90

 21-30% 130

 31-40% 170

 41-50% 210

 51-60% 250

 61-70% 290

 Over 70% 330

-Measured along the surface of the groun ld
+Measured along the surface of the ground

 Source: DEP Site Location Law Rules

-- 4. For both natural and planted buffer strips, the ground shall be left in its natural state to the greatestextent practical.
-The organic and duff layers shall not be removed. - 5.
+- 1. For both natural and planted buffer strips, the ground shall be left in its natural state to the greatestextent practical.
+The organic and duff layers shall not be removed. - 2.
 Buffer strips shall be maintained in a reasonably natural state. - a.
 Clearing of dead and diseased trees may occur.
-Additional trees, native to the locale, having a height of at least four (4) feet and capable of growing to at least twenty (20) feet in height will be added where clearing creates canopy openings larger than two hundred fifty (250) square feet. - b.
-The underlying vegetation, and the organic and duff layers shall not be removed. - 6.
-Buildings and other structures must be set back a minimum of fifty (50) feet from all low value wetlands.
-A buffer strip as described in subsections 4 and 5 above shall be maintained within twenty-five (25) feet of all low value wetlands. - 7.
-Permanent markers shall be installed a minimum of every one hundred (100) feet along the upland boundary of all buffers.
+Additional trees, native to the locale, having a height of at least 4 feet and capable of growing to at least 20 feet in height will be added whereclearing creates canopy openings larger than 250 square feet. - b.
+The underlying vegetation, and the organic and duff layers shall not be removed. - 3.
+Buildings and other structures must be set back a minimum of 50 feet from all low value wetlands.
+A buffer strip as described in subsections 4 and 5 above shall be maintained within 25 feet of all low value wetlands. - 4.
+Permanent markers shall be installed a minimum of every 100 feet along the upland boundary of all buffers.
 The Board may require additional markers if necessary to clearly identify the upland boundary of the buffers. - D. Plan Submittals: When buffers are required pursuant to these provisions the following site plansubmittals shall be required for all activities requiring Subdivision Review or Site Plan Review. - 1.
 The site plan shall show identified wetland types, the layout of the buffer and the topography of the site.
 The extent of existing and proposed vegetation and the pre- and post- development topography will be shown on the plan. - 2.
 Description of existing vegetation in the proposed buffer area. - 3.
 If a new buffer is proposed, a description of how the buffer will be developed. - 4.
 Description of provisions for maintenance of the buffer area including restrictions on earth movingand vegetative clearing. - 5.
 List of deed restrictions and covenants to be included in deed to all affected properties or lots.
 A drawing with the buffer location and markers shall be attached to the deed. - 6.
 Plat with buffer location, marker locations, maintenance provisions, and list of deed restrictions and/or covenants.